Find Affordable College Courses

 377 Yearly Graduations

 University of California - Santa Barbara comes in at #2 on our list of the most popular colleges offering bachelor's degrees in conservation.
 Roughly 26,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 377 bachelor's degrees were handed out to conservation majors at UCSB.
-Around 51% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 377 people received their bachelor's degree in conservation from UCSB.
+About 69% of this group were women, and 49% were students from an underrepresented racial-ethnic group.
+Data shows that UCSB graduates that hold this degree go on to make a median salary of $34,020.

 #3